 – violates my privacy

-– doesn't seem to really save any money (in other words, it doesn't do what it's supposed to do)
+– quite possibly doesn’t save any money (in other words, it doesn’t do what it’s supposed to do)

 – puts our personal safety at risk

-– violates the Constitution plus legal and human rights issues
+– violates the Constitution, plus comes with legal and human rights concerns

 – has overpriced fees associated with not taking it

 Whatever a smart meter is, it isn’t right and I don’t want it.